life-at-the-frontier/validation-exercise/docs/study-protocol.md

 # Using residents and experts validate a border detection algorithm
 Full title:  A discrete choice experiment using residents and experts in Rotherham to evaluate the validity of a border detection algorithm.

-Authors: Meng Le Zhang, Lydia Warden, Aneta Piekut, Zaneeb Rasool, Gwilym Pryce
+Authors: Meng Le Zhang, Lydia Warden, Aneta Piekut, Zaneeb Rasool, Maeve O’Brien, Goretti Horgan, Aarti Iyer, and Gwilym Pryce
 Versions:
-- Original- 26 July 2021
+- Original- 29 July 2021

 Note: Based on SPIRIT checklist here (https://www.spirit-statement.org/about-spirit/).